At Randolph, learning is a process, not

 We strive to uncover the potential in every student.

-In 3rd grade, students choose a World Language, French or Spanish, to pursue fluency.
+In our World Language classrooms, students are exposed to French and Spanish.
 Interactive assignments, cultural activities, and games help them understand and speak a different language.
+Learn more about our World Languages Program.

 Lessons are tangible and lively, like STEM challenges in the design lab and learning about the life cycle of chicks through hatching eggs in the classroom.